simonlotzkar/autoblocks/README.md

   - **autoroll for characters (initiative, actions, etc)**
   - **edit character hitpoints**
   - **group characters for multi rolls and multi hp edits**
-- this application holds data such as *default monster statblocks*, but also allows the user to *enter custom entries and clone/edit existing ones*.
+- this application holds data such as *default monster statblocks*, but also allows the user to *enter custom entries*.
 <p>
-I made this application because I'm a D&D DM and combat is by far the slowest and most tedious part of play.
-There are some online tools for simulating combat, but most try to do automation and map simulation at the same time.
+I made this application because I'm a D&D DM and I think there is no other application like this one.
+While there are some other applications for automating rolls, most try to do automation and map simulation at the same time.
 I think it's better to keep them separate because some people like theatre of the mind (no maps), and some people prefer in person.
-This app allows those not playing online to automate mechanics at a large scale.
-So in short, I made this for personal use and any others who don't want online maps but want large scale automation.
+This app allows the DM to only exclude repetitive simple rolls and hp management so they can focus on the rest of the game.
+So in short, I made this for personal use, but also because I think it solves a problem in a unique way.
 </p>

 ### User Stories